Greg Schulz, the managing director has been

 remains at this site today.

-are still plenty of trays built, service bodies and tankers.
+still plenty of trays built, service bodies and tankers.

 In 2009 Greg's son Ben came into the business working in the

 office along side Greg.
+He has taken over the daily management of

 Now over 85 years old and in its fourth generation, business